20steps/bricks-installer/BUILD.md

 ```
 This should result in a file called bricks.phar in the cwd.

-* Inspect .travis.yml for more details
+* Inspect .travis.yml for more details.